abari212/books/README.md

-# Books published
+# Books published by operational AI

-# These books, spanning Big Bata, ML to AI (DL and RL), focus on applied mathematics to solve real problems on real time.
+# These new books address Big Bata and AI challenges.
+The books on big data addresss data integration and knowledge generation challenges while the book on ML/AI address abstraction and and reasoning challenges in solving real problems on real time.
-# They include also walkthrough examples that are listed under code repository.
-# These books are also being translated into other languages including French and Spanish.
+# These books include also walkthrough examples that are listed under code repository.
+They are also being translated into other languages including French and Spanish.

 •	A. Bari (2018) Edge & Fog Analytics: The New Analytics Interface https://www.amazon.ca/Edge-Fog-Analytics-New-Interface/dp/1723874108/